 Here, the superscripts $1, 2, 12$ indicate that the calculated measures are averaged for all pairs of different locations for variable 1 (temperature), variable 2 (pressure) and variables 1 and 2 (to measure cross dependencies).
 The results are presented in Table \ref{tab-diag-mvn2}.

-We see that the dependence for variable 1 is stronger than it is for the normal copula in both lower and upper tails.
+We see that the dependence for variable 1 is stronger than it is for the normal copula in the lower tail.
 In addition, the cross dependence between variable 1 and (reflected) variable 2 is much stronger in the upper tail.
 We therefore need a model that can handle tail dependence and asymmetric dependence for the temperature and pressure data.